Alperenalkann/Alperenalkann/README.md

 - 👋 Hi, I’m @Alperenalkann
 - 👀 I’m interested in 🎾
-- 🌱 I’m currently learning  HTML5 learning
+- 🌱 I’m currently learning  Machine learning
 - 💞️ I’m looking to collaborate on with Ai company
 - 📫 How to reach me instagram:Alperenn_alkan
 - 😄 Pronouns: Hard working